Jyo20/React-Js/function-based-component/README.md

 * We can pass any data type as state value.

  # Task
- ==> You have to create two button oe is increment and second is decrement.
+ ==> You have to create two button one is increment and second is decrement.

- ==> When you click on increment button count value should be incremnet by one
+ ==> When you click on increment button count value should be increment by one

  ==> if you click on decrement button count value should be decrement by one

  ==> Display count value after the buttons

- ## Reat Concept useState() hook
+ ## React Concept useState() hook

- React provides the useState hook to manage state in functional components.
+ * React provides the useState hook to manage state in functional components.
  It returns a stateful value and a function to update it.

   * In this case, count is the state variable, and setCount is the function to update it.